 Before Cyber-Monday, download Chrome’s Honey to your computer to get applicable discounts, free shipping and holiday promotions automatically applied to your holiday shopping buy.

 Open a Christmas club account.
-Go to your local bank or, preferably, credit union, and in July open a Christmas or Holiday Club Account.
-Direct Deposit some money from each pay check into your new account, so the money is there when it’s time to spend.
+Go to your local bank in July to open a Christmas or Holiday Club Account.
+Direct deposit some money from each paycheck into your new account, so the money is there when it’s time to spend.
 If done right, you won’t miss this money from each paycheck and you’ll avoid credit cards this holiday season.
 Granted, you’ll get less interest in a savings account than your teenager, but this isn’t a get rich quick money plan.
 We’re giving to others.

-We don’t want to see you on the Learning Channel anytime soon, but stock up in July on Christmas items you know you’ll buy.
-Such items include holidays cards, decorations and lights.
-Amazon.com, OverStock.com and nearly any online retailer have in July inventories of Christmas items at bargain basement prices.
-With the advent of the internet, gone are the days of shopping and saving on such items on December 26th.
-Pour your favorite summer sangria and stock up on your Christmas decorations today only on items you need (does anyone really need a Christmas wreath for their car?).
+We don’t want to see you on the Learning Channel anytime soon, but stock up in July on Christmas items you know you’ll buy like holidays cards, decorations and lights.
+Amazon, OverStock.com and nearly every online retailer have July inventories of Christmas items at bargain-basement prices.
+With the advent of the internet, gone are the days of saving on them starting December 26th.
+Pour your favorite summer sangria and stock up on your Christmas decorations only on items you need (does anyone really need a Christmas wreath for their car?).

-With these tips, you’ll skate through this holiday season better than Nancy Kerrigan through the 1994 U.S. Figure Skating Championships.
+With these tips, you’ll skate through this holiday season better than Nancy Kerrigan through the 1994 U.S. Championships.